MaddieK19/comp110-worksheets/README.md

 COMP120 was using JES to play around with sound which was interesting, we've been set the tinkering audio assignment for this module as well so I need to start working on that, I'm going to try and stick to 2 algorithms a week to get the first bit done before the christmas break, I also need to look into sound libraries for Python.
 COMP110 was about reading academic papers which I was struggling with, I have a better idea of how to go around it now.
 I had feedback on my COMP130 essay, I need to work on writing references properly, less typos and structuring my paragraphcs better in the next essay.
-I don't think there's much left to do in my tinkerung graphics project, I need to move the star field effect into the main file and I've had a look at altering colours with pygame and not sure whether to include that or not.
+I don't think there's much left to do in my tinkering graphics project, I need to move the star field effect into the main file and I've had a look at altering colours with pygame and not sure whether to include that or not.
 I also need to look into using docstrings in it.

-I'm aiming to finish the code by the end of this week.
+##Week9
+COMP120 was playing around with JES and audio again, I've got my first two algorithms for tinkering audio nearly done now.
+COMP110 was about using modules, exceptions and Computational complexity.
+I'm thinking of using modules in tinkering graphics to import the starfield effect into the main file.
+I need to re read the powerpoint on Computational complexities to get my head around it a bit better.
+I've started making some progress on my essay, I've read through all the papers and taken notes on them just trying to stick it together in the essay now.
+I've been trying to use Kivy, I've been working through tutorials on it but still not really got my head around it.

+##Week 10